 And why do some need to be plugged into automobiles while others can run for months on batteries?
 Let’s take a look at the types of GPS trackers available and popular in the market and which GPS tracking type is best for you and your car.

-Basics of GPS Tracking: What Is GPS Tracking Device
+Basics of GPS Tracking: What Is a GPS Tracking Device

-GPS relies on a network of satellites (each of these satellites sends out a signal) circling the Earth to determine location.
+GPS relies on a network of satellites (each of which sends out a signal) circling the Earth to determine location.
 The signals sent out from the satellites are received by special receivers, which are used to triangulate the position of the satellites.

 We often call the device that uses the satellite network to determine its location.
 But if it utilizes another method, such as triangulating its position against cellular towers, it is not a GPS device technically.